ttltrk/TTT/LAN/ENG/ENG.md

 No, this would have been worse. - Nem, ez rosszabb lett volna.
 I would have had to live with my sister. - A nővéremnél kellett volna laknom.
 They would have been able to walk. - Tudtak volna járni.
+My uncle would have returned today. - Ma tért volna vissza a nagybátyám. they would have figured out the answer - Rájöttek volna a válaszra.
+He would have said that he liked me. - Azt mondta volna, hogy kedvel engem.
+She would have managed to eat the whole fish. - Sikerült volna megennie az egész halat.
+He would have discovered a different country. - Egy másmilyen országot fedezett volna fel.
 ```

 [^^^](#ENG)